-Death to Detail: Design’s Move Towards Minimalism
+Death of Detail: Design’s Move Towards Minimalism

 During the summer of 2023, I was able to spend five days in Rome, Italy.
 Upon my arrival, I initially perceived the old, asymmetrical buildings and uneven cobblestone streets as something that needed to be fixed as the Uber driver drove us into the heart of